What to Look for When Buying a Used HP 3D Printing System

 HP's Multi Jet Fusion systems are production-grade industrial machines built for continuous output.
 MJF technology involves thermal inkjet printheads, fusing lamps, and precision powder handling, so a thorough inspection is critical before purchasing a used unit.

 Evaluate the build chamber and powder management system.
-The build unit (the removable chamber that shuttles between printer and processing station) should operate smoothly on its rails with no binding or misalignment.
+The build unit should operate smoothly on its rails with no binding or misalignment.
 Check the recoating mechanism for even powder distribution across the full bed.
 On the processing station, verify that the vacuum system, sieve, and powder recirculation path all function properly.
-Clogged sieves or worn seals degrade powder quality and part consistency.

 HP Jet Fusion Production Systems